 Form(s) of Assessment (additional text)

 Students are recommended to work in groups with the project.
-Every group must have no more than 3 members.
-It is also possible to complete the project individually.
+Every group must have no more than 4 members.
 To ensure fairness, course deliverable grading will depend on deliverable quantity, quality and the number of contributing students.

 Alphabetical Scale, A(best) – F (fail)

 The course litterature will be the documents listed below or similar.

 - ISO/IEC 27005:2011.
 Information security risk management

 - ISACA (www.isaca.org) Cobit 5 for Risk

 - ISACA (www.isaca.org) The Risk IT Framework.
 2009.

 Additional recommended reading:

 - ISACA (www.isaca.org).
 The Risk IT Practitioner Guide.
 2009.